 Brown University students are expected to comply with all federal, state and local laws pertaining to drugs.
 The illegal possession, use, distribution, provision, sale, or possession with the intent to sell, of drugs and/or drug paraphernalia, is prohibited by University regulations on Brown property or as part of any of its activities.
-Students violating University policies with respect to drugs will be disciplined in accordance with Brown University's Code of Student Conduct and a discipline may include the completion of an appropriate rehabilitation program.
+Students violating University policies with respect to drugs will be disciplined in accordance with Brown University's Code of Student Conduct.
 A student who is in violation of Brown University's policies on drugs shall be subject to sanctions in accordance with Brown University policies and procedures.
 Any disciplinary action imposed by the University may be in addition to any penalty imposed by an off-campus authority.
 Students are subject to prosecution under applicable local, state or federal laws.